vubon/healthchecker/README.md

 # Microservice Health Checker Project
 Using the project you can check your microservice health.
-More interesting feature are coming soon.
+More interesting features are coming soon.
 ## Prerequisites
 - Python
 - Django